ABOUT US

 Hadleigh is a small town in Suffolk and very few comparably sized towns have an orchestra of their own, let alone one as successful and held in such affection as Hadleigh Orchestra.
 I feel very privileged to have played in around thirty years worth of concerts as an extra second violin or viola player – even more so to have been doing it since the very first concert.
 Here’s to many more happy years for Hadleigh Orchestra.

-We’re looking for 1st and 2nd violin, viola, cello and double bass players
+We’re looking for 2nd violins, viola, and cello players

 VACANCies in